Who Are We?

 • Rehearsals: Beats breakdown, Emotional preparation, rote through running lines, and the self-tape auditioning process.

 1. Union-Status.
-A reputable talent agency submits to union roles only.
 If you’re not already SAG and in good standing, you won’t even qualify for most auditions.
+Our management focuses on union roles and developing our relationships with casting directors, producers, and directors on union projects.

 2. Solid Resume.
 At least 5-7 lead roles within the last 12 months.
 Show consistency, range, and that you’re actively working.